Muon anomalous magnetic dipole moment in the $\mu\nu$SSM: Summary

 \section{Summary}

-Considered that the new experimental average for the muon anomalous MDM increases the tension between experiment and theory to 4.2$\sigma$, we reanalyse the muon anomalous MDM at two-loop level in the $\mu\nu$SSM.
+Considered that the new experimental average for the muon anomalous MDM increases the tension between experiment and SM prediction to 4.2$\sigma$, we analyse the muon anomalous MDM at two-loop level in the $\mu\nu$SSM.
 The numerical results show that the $\mu\nu$SSM can explain the current tension between the experimental measurement and the SM theoretical prediction for the muon anomalous MDM, constrained by the 125 GeV Higgs boson mass and decays, the rare decay $\bar{B}\rightarrow X_s\gamma$ and so on.
-The new experimental average of the muon anomalous MDM also give a strictly constraint for the parameter space of the $\mu\nu$SSM.
-And the anomalous MDM of tau lepton and electron in the $\mu\nu$SSM can reach about $1.2\times10^{-6}$ and $1.2\times10^{-12}$ respectively, constrained by the new experimental average of the muon anomalous MDM at $3.0\sigma$.
+The new experimental average of the muon anomalous MDM considered a $3 \sigma$ also give a strictly constraint for the parameter space of the $\mu\nu$SSM, which constrain that $\tan \beta>10$, $m_{{{\tilde e}^c}}<1.5$ TeV and $\upsilon_{\nu^{c}}<5$ TeV with $\lambda=0.1$.
+And the anomalous MDM of tau lepton and electron in the $\mu\nu$SSM can reach about $0.7\times10^{-13}$ and $0.8\times10^{-6}$ respectively, constrained by the new experimental average of the muon anomalous MDM at $3.0\sigma$.

 An upgrade to the Muon g-2 experiment at Fermilab and another experiment at J-PARC \cite{J-PARC} will measure the muon anomalous magnetic dipole moment with higher precision, which may reach a 5$\sigma$ deviation from the SM, constituting an augury for new physics beyond the SM.
 And the anomalous MDM of tau lepton and electron whether deviate from the SM prediction will be given more accurately, with the development of experiment in the future.